- Dr Franziska Meinck

 - Violence against Children, Sexual and Gender-Based Violence, Intervention Research, Violence Prevention, Child Abuse, Families and HIV, HIV/AIDS, Violence Measurement, Parenting Programmes, Social Determinants of Health, adverse childhood experiences, sexual risk behaviour, Mental Health

-Franziska is a Lecturer in Social Work and Extraordinary Professor at Optentia Research Unit, North-West University, South Africa.
+Franziska is a Lecturer in the School of Social and Political Science and Extraordinary Professor at Optentia Research Unit, North-West University, South Africa.
 She is currently funded by an ERC Starting Grant and a GCRF Hub Grant investigating intergenerational violence transmission, its predictors, mechanisms and prevention in South Africa.
 Her research also focuses on prevalence, risk and protective factors of child maltreatment in vulnerable populations in sub-Saharan Africa, health outcomes of violence exposure in childhood, childhood violence prevention and on the development and testing of global child abuse measures.
 In 2016 she won the ISPCAN C. Henry Kempe Award for outstanding young professional in the field of child abuse and neglect.

 Prior to coming to Edinburgh, Franziska was a postdoctoral research fellow at the Centre for Evidence-Based Interventions at the University of Oxford funded by an ESRC Future Research Leader Award.
 Franziska holds a DPhil in Social Interventions (University of Oxford) , an MSc in Evidence-Based Social Interventions (University of Oxford) and a BA in Social Work (Free University of Bolzano-Bozen).
-Franziska has worked as a child protection social worker for a local authority in Wales.
-She is a registered social worker with the HCPC and is an elected councilor of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).
+Franziska is on the Board of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN).

 Current research projects include: